ViktorXs/learning-python/README.md

 # Learning Python
-Created this repo for learning the use of git and GitHub together with the german Udemy course.
+Created this repo for learning the use of git and GitHub together with the german Udemy course "Python Bootcamp".

 I am using the Python Anaconda Package and for the beginning mostly the notebook feature.